1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - an exemption from the fit and proper person assessment to fast track the AFSL process for FFSPs authorised to provide financial services in a comparable regulatory regime.

-Management of a company is typically vested in the board of directors which is considered paramount towards the good governance of an ADI.
-The board must have the required skills and experience to competently oversee the business.
 APRA Prudential Standard CPS 510: Governance (CPS 510) sets out the prudential requirements for the size, composition and independence of boards of directors of ADIs.
-Organisational requirements under CPS 510 include the following:
+Organisational requirements under CPS 510 for a board of a locally incorporate ADI include the following:

-- a locally incorporated ADI must have at least 5 directors at all times;
+- the board must have at least 5 directors at all times;

 - the chairperson of the board must be an independent director and must not have been the Chief Executive Oﬃcer of the institution at any time during the previous 3 years;

-- for locally owned and incorporated ADI, a majority of directors must be ordinarily resident in Australia;
+- a majority of directors must be ordinarily resident in Australia; and

-- the ADI must also have a policy on board renewal and procedures for assessing board performance in place at least annually, and various executive committees including a remuneration committee, audit committee and risk committee.
+- it must have a policy on board renewal and procedures for assessing board performance in place at least annually, and various executive committees including a remuneration committee, audit committee and risk committee.

-Under the Corporations Act, ADI executive and non-executive directors have statutory duties of care, diligence and good faith.
+Under the Corporations Act, ADI executive and non- executive directors have statutory duties of care, diligence and good faith.
 Under the Banking Act, ADI directors must take reasonable steps to ensure compliance with directions from or requirements of APRA.
-Individuals with key positions of responsibility within ADIs are required by Prudential Standard CPS 520: Fit and Proper (CPS 520) to maintain minimum fit and proper standards.
-ADIs are required to take a very active role in dealing with risks and building appropriate systems as set out in CPS 520.
-The board of directors is responsible for having a “risk management framework that is appropriate to the size, business mix and complexity” of the institution or group it heads.
+Individuals with key positions of responsibility within ADIs are required by Prudential Standard CPS 520: Fit and Proper (CPS 520) to maintain minimum ﬁt and proper standards.
+ADIs are required to take a very active role in dealing with risks and building appropriate systems as set out in CPS 520, including maintaining a ﬁt and proper person policy and assessing ﬁtness and propriety for responsible persons on an annual and as needs basis.

 Banking Executive Accountability Regime